CoVR-2: Automatic Data Construction for Composed Video Retrieval: Experiments

 \section{Experiments}

 We first describe the experimental protocol including the datasets, evaluation metrics, and implementation details (Section~\ref{subsec:setup}).
-We then present the results of CoVR on our new video benchmark (Section~\ref{subsec:covr_results}), as well as transfer results of CoIR on standard image benchmarks (Section~\ref{subsec:coir_results}).
-Finally, we provide ablations on our key components (Section~\ref{subsec:ablations}).
+We then present the results of CoVR on our new video benchmark (Section~\ref{subsec:covr_results}).
+Additionally, we introduce \ourCC, a new large-scale CoIR training dataset derived with a similar methodology, from the Conceptual Captions (CC) dataset (Section~\ref{subsec:cc-coir}). \newt{We show transfer results of CoIR on standard image benchmarks, together with an extensive state-of-the-art comparison (Section~\ref{subsec:coir_results}).} \newt{We further provide a comparison by training on other automatic triplet datasets (Section~\ref{subsec:synth}).} Finally, we provide ablations on our key components \newt{such as the caption retrieval loss and data scale}.
+(Section~\ref{subsec:ablations}) and we illustrate qualitative examples in Section~\ref{subsec:qualitative}).

-\subsection{Experimental Setup}
+\subsection{Experimental setup}